chahn/agent-concepts/roadmap.md

 - **Agent-authored code handles secrets.** The agent writes the code blocks that make authenticated API calls.
 This means an LLM is generating code that will, at runtime, have access to credentials.
 The system must ensure that the agent cannot exfiltrate, log, or inadvertently expose secrets — even though it authored the code that uses them.
 - **Unattended execution.** In the "Build with AI, Execute Deterministically" paradigm, workflows run without human supervision — via CRON jobs, webhooks, or event triggers.
 Credentials must be available at runtime without interactive authentication flows (no browser-based OAuth redirects, no manual password entry).
-- **Shared and transferred workflows.** Procedural memory is transferable: workflows can be shared between agent instances, teams, or organizations.
+- **Shared and transferred workflows.** Skills and workflows are transferable: they can be shared between agent instances, teams, or organizations.
 Credentials must *never* travel with the workflow.
 A skill exported from one environment and imported into another must bind to the *target environment's* credentials, not carry over the source's.
 - **Least privilege.** A code block that reads from an API should not have write access.
 A block that accesses one service should not be able to reach another.
 The `auth_requirements` field in `BlockSignature` declares named credential scopes, enabling the runtime to enforce per-block access boundaries.
 - **Credential lifecycle.** Tokens expire, API keys get rotated, OAuth grants get revoked.
 The runtime must handle refresh, rotation, and revocation transparently, without requiring changes to the code blocks themselves.

-The current prototype implements an **authentication proxy** pattern: a proxy layer intercepts outbound HTTP calls from code blocks and injects the required credentials (API keys, OAuth tokens, service account headers) at the network level.
-Neither the agent nor the code it authors ever sees or handles secrets directly — the code simply makes requests to external endpoints, and the proxy transparently attaches authentication before forwarding.
-This approach provides a strong baseline: even if agent-authored code is malicious or buggy, it cannot exfiltrate credentials it never possesses.
+The current prototype implements an **authentication proxy pattern** that is already proven in production: a proxy layer intercepts outbound HTTP calls from code blocks and injects the required credentials (API keys, OAuth tokens, service account headers) at the network level.
+Neither the agent nor the code it authors ever sees or handles secrets directly.
+Even with faulty or manipulated code, credentials cannot be exfiltrated because they never exist in the code block's execution context.

-However, the proxy pattern is one point in a larger design space.
-Other approaches to secure credential management must be researched and evaluated, including but not limited to:
+Our working hypothesis is that the **proxy pattern as a base layer** is the right architectural decision, to be complemented by targeted extensions for specific deployment contexts:

-- **Credential broker injection.** Code blocks declare their requirements (`auth_requirements: ["s3:read", "stripe:charges:write"]`), and the runtime injects credentials into the execution environment at launch time via a secure broker that mediates access to a credential store (vault, secrets manager, environment-scoped keychain).
-Unlike the proxy, this gives code temporary access to secrets — requiring stronger sandboxing guarantees.
+- **Short-lived token minting** for time-limited access that automatically expires after a processing step completes.
-- **Short-lived token minting.** The runtime mints scoped, time-limited tokens for each block execution, automatically expiring after the step completes.
-This limits the blast radius of any credential leak.
+- **Capability-based delegation**, where the runtime provides pre-configured, restricted client objects instead of exposing credentials directly.

-- **Capability-based delegation.** Instead of injecting credentials, the runtime provides pre-authenticated client objects (e.g., a pre-configured S3 client) to the code block, restricting what operations the code can perform without exposing the underlying secret.
+Open research questions focus on: (1) the **approval chain** — who authorizes credential access when the agent itself authors the code that uses the credentials?
+(2) **scope escalation detection** — how to prevent the agent from rewriting code blocks to gain broader access rights?
+(3) the complete **audit trail** from external API call back to the agent's original design decision.

-Each approach involves different tradeoffs between security isolation, implementation complexity, latency overhead, and compatibility with diverse external APIs.
-Identifying the right approach — or combination of approaches — for different deployment contexts is a key research objective.
+### 2.7 Data Privacy and Data Security

-Open questions for research include:
+Data privacy and data security are central requirements of the target audience — particularly for public administrations and SMEs handling sensitive customer or employee data.
+The architecture addresses these requirements on multiple levels:

-- **Trust boundaries.** When the agent *authors* a code block that declares auth requirements, who approves the grant?
-Should there be a human-in-the-loop approval step before a newly authored block gains access to external systems?
-How does this interact with the self-modification capability (the agent could rewrite a block to request broader scopes)?
+**Determinism as a privacy foundation.** The "Build with AI, Execute Deterministically" paradigm has a direct data-protection implication: workflows that contain no AI nodes process data in a fully deterministic and traceable manner.
+There are no stochastic decisions, no data transfer to external AI services, no hallucination risks.
+Every data processing step is reproducible and auditable — a fundamental prerequisite for GDPR compliance and sector-specific data protection requirements.

-- **Formal access control models.** Can we adapt capability-based security or attribute-based access control (ABAC) to the workflow graph context?
-Each node in the graph has a declared security scope; the graph as a whole has a composite scope that is the union (or intersection, depending on policy) of its nodes' scopes.
+**Local AI inference.** For workflows that contain AI nodes, the interchangeability of AI models enables the use of locally hosted open-weights models (e.g., LLaMA, Mistral, Gemma) with local inference.
+In this mode, no data leaves the corporate network — neither during workflow design by the agent nor during workflow execution.

-- **Audit and provenance.** Every credential use should be traceable to: which workflow, which node, which execution run, which trigger.
-This creates a full audit chain from external API call back to the agent's original design decision.
+**Data flow transparency.** The layered state architecture makes data flows explicit: edge data (Layer 2) exists only for the duration of a step transition and is discarded afterward.
+Workflow context (Layer 3) is scoped to a single execution.
+Only data explicitly marked as persistent (Layer 4) survives across workflow executions.
+This clear data lifecycle management facilitates privacy impact assessments and the implementation of data deletion policies.

-- **Sandboxing agent-authored code.** The code that handles credentials is agent-authored.
-Runtime sandboxing (restricted I/O, network policy enforcement, no credential access outside the broker API) is essential to prevent both accidental leakage and adversarial exploitation.
+**Credential isolation.** The implemented proxy pattern (Section 2.6) ensures that agent-authored code never has access to credentials.
+This eliminates an entire class of privacy risks when integrating with external systems.

-### 2.7 Agent Skills as the Packaging Standard for Procedural Memory
+### 2.8 Agent Skills as the Packaging Standard

-A crucial practical dimension of this architecture is the question of *how procedural memory is serialized, shared, and discovered*.
-Here, we identify a strong alignment with the **[Agent Skills](https://agentskills.io/home)** open standard ([specification](https://agentskills.io/specification)) — a lightweight, portable format for packaging agent capabilities as self-contained directory structures.
+A central practical question is how the skill library is serialized, shared, and made discoverable.
+We identify a strong alignment with the **[Agent Skills](https://agentskills.io/home)** open standard ([specification](https://agentskills.io/specification)) — a lightweight, portable format for packaging agent capabilities as self-contained directory structures.

 An Agent Skill is a folder containing a `SKILL.md` file (metadata + natural-language instructions), optional executable scripts, reference documentation, and static assets: